Chase Cabre

 Chase Cabre (born February 7, 1997) is an American stock car racing driver.
 He last competed full-time in the NASCAR K&N Pro Series East, driving the No. 4 Toyota Camry for Rev Racing.
 Cabre started his racing career in motocross and later moved to micro-sprints while balancing a soccer career in his formative years.
 At the end of his four-year tenure with Rev in the developmental stock car ranks, Cabre elected not to chase further stock car opportunities via a pay route and instead chose to return to dirt racing.

+He is the younger brother of Collin Cabre, who has also competed in the East Series.
+He is currently has a engagement to fellow NASCAR driver Hailie Deegan.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)